navidrome/website/content/en/docs/Installation/linux.md

 ### Installation

 The machine is now clean and ready for installation.
 Follow the regular [Linux installation instructions](#install-navidrome-using-pre-built-binary) above.
-Just be sure to place the config file and database in appropriate locations (/var/lib/navidrome by default).
+Just be sure to place the config file and database in appropriate locations (/etc/navidrome/navidrome.toml).

 ### Additional Considerations

-* **Permissions**: Ensure that the user running Navidrome has the necessary permissions to access your music library.
+* **Permissions**: Ensure that the user `navidrone` which is used by the program has the necessary permissions to access your music library.
 * **Environment Variables**: If you had any custom environment variables set in your previous setup, make sure to configure them in the new setup as well.